x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-legacy-hybrid-public-folders.md

   2. To download the November 2012 Outlook Update for Outlook 2007, see [Update for Microsoft Office Outlook 2007 (KB2687404)](https://www.catalog.update.microsoft.com/Search.aspx?q=outlook+2007)and download in your preferred language from the dialog box.

 - Outlook 2016 for Mac (and earlier versions) and Outlook for Mac for Office 365 are not supported for cross-premises legacy public folders.
 Users must be in the same location as the public folders to access them with Outlook for Mac or Outlook for Mac for Office 365.

-Additionally, users whose mailboxes are in Exchange Online won't be able to access on-premises public folders using Outlook Web App.
+- Users whose mailboxes are in Exchange Online won't be able to access on-premises public folders using Outlook on the web.

 - After you follow the instructions in this article to configure your on-premises public folders for a hybrid deployment, users who are external to your organization won't be able to send messages to your on-premises public folders unless you take additional steps.
 You can either set the accepted domain for the public folders to Internal Relay (see [Manage accepted domains in Exchange Online](../../mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains.md)) or you can disable Directory Based Edge Blocking (DBEB) (see [Use Directory Based Edge Blocking to reject messages sent to invalid recipients](../../mail-flow-best-practices/use-directory-based-edge-blocking.md)).